 Pause those “cute animals” videos and come face to face with the real wild side of life!
 See how many wild animals you can spot on your trip.Maybe it will be a friendly Arctic fox coming to say hello, or a curious polar bearthat stands up to get a better look at the travelers in the Tundra Buggy.
-Or is it going to be an enormous whale splashing its tail to the awe of visitors?
+Or is it going to be an energetic beluga whale splashing its tail to the awe of visitors?

 Wildlife watching will always lift your mood.
 Get a positive energy boost and just savor the exclusive moments face-to-face with nature.
 These guys are your ultimate companions in fighting Nature Deficit Disorder.

 Continuing the creature feature, these good-natured animals deserve a special mention.
-Horseshave long been a part of mental health and therapy programs.
+Horses have long been a part of mental health and therapy programs.
 The human-horse connection is a powerful, direct experience of nonverbal communication, which is believed to build a sense of trust and support.

-Or, while on the way to Myrdalsjokull glacier, get up close to the mighty Skogafoss.
+Or, while on the way to Myrdalsjokull Glacier, get up close to the mighty Skogafoss.
 A hike up to its crest will have you catching your breath a few times, but the panoramic views of the lowlands below will be a priceless reward.

-You can also walk up to one of the world’s top 10 waterfalls, Gullfoss on the Golden Circle route, or chase any other of the more than 10,000 Icelandic waterfalls.
+You can also walk up to one of the world’s top 10 waterfalls, Gullfoss Waterfall on the Golden Circle route, or chase any other of the more than 10,000 Icelandic waterfalls.

 “Earthing” or “grounding” is a current wellness trend that suggests a simple barefoot walk on the grass can significantly reduce inflammation, anxiety, and a whole list of other unpleasant conditions.

-If you’re looking to set your foot in Iceland, hunt for camping spots in Thorsmork or on the Laugavegur Trail.
+If you’re looking to set foot in Iceland, hunt for camping spots in Thorsmork or on the Laugavegur Trail.
 Moments like unzipping your tent to a golden sunrise leave memories for a lifetime.

 What’s so “secret” about Iceland’s Secret Lagoon?
 Its waters, for years lauded in folk wisdom for its healing properties, may just be extremely beneficial for your health.

-In fact, geothermal pools such as the Blue Lagoon, Secret Lagoon, Mývatn nature baths are rich in minerals that may boost your skin’s health.
-Plus, many have had insanely beautiful turquoise waters are also supercharged with a special ingredient, silica, which makes the waters milky-blue.
+In fact, geothermal pools such as the Blue Lagoon, Secret Lagoon, and Mývatn nature baths are rich in minerals that may boost your skin’s health.
+Plus, many have insanely beautiful turquoise waters are also supercharged with a special ingredient, silica, which makes the waters milky-blue.